-Universal chargers: USB-C will become the standard in Europe
+Universal charger: USB-C to become the European standard

 By the autumn of 2024, electronic devices other than PCs that are sold in Europe will require a USB-C port for charging.
 This measure showcases the role that voluntary standards play in ensuring interoperable devices and ultimately preventing different and unnecessary models from spreading across the market.